hassanzohdy/react-router/README.md

 - ✅ Base layout to set common components in one place such as Header and Footer of the page.
 - ✅ Page Refreshing when navigating to the same route, as an option.
 - ✅ Many helpers to navigate between routes using functions.
+- ✅ Preload the request data API before rendering the page component.
 - ❌ No ugly writing for routes in components.

 ## Before going on